-Slapping a frankfurter on a bun with ketchup and mustard is a Fourth of July tradition, but perhaps an uninspired one.
+Slapping a frankfurter on a bun with ketchup and mustard is a summer tradition, but perhaps an uninspired one.
 Add a little sizzle to your plate by stealing some ideas from these regional tweaks, hailing from as far as Mexico and Japan and as close as your own backyard.
 Who knows?
 One may become your new favorite.

-2. Chicago-style: Carl Sandburg famously wrote about “the marks of wanton hunger”on people’s faces in the Windy City.
+2. Chicago-style: Carl Sandburg famously wrote about “the marks of wanton hunger” on people’s faces in the Windy City.
 Luckily for residents, Chicago-style hot dogs were born out of the Great Depression, when a grocer’s son began selling them for a nickel out of an old vegetable cart.
 The all-beef hot dog, served on a poppyseed bun, features plenty of fresh veggies: tomatoes, dill pickles, peppers and chopped onion.
 Bring on the celery salt, mustard and relish, but make sure to hold the ketchup.
-Photo: Meghann Marco

 3. Completo: Think American hot dogs aren’t big enough?
 Just head down to Chile, and you’ll find a variation twice as big.
-And the completo is complete—with tomatoes, sauerkraut, mayo, cheese, green sauce and Chilean chili.
+And the completo iscomplete—with tomatoes, sauerkraut, mayo, cheese, green sauce and Chilean chili.
 Meanwhile, the Italiano twist above looks a bit like that country’s flag, with mashed avocados added to the mix.
-Photo: Paul Lowry

 5. Choripanes: Argentina’s unique twist is a chorizo hot dog with chimichurri sauce.
-New York City’s Los Perros Locos calls their version (pictured here) the Chimi-Churi-Chori.
-That means mouth-watering chorizo, grilled Provoleta (an Argentinian Provolone cheese), chimichurri sauce, aioli and even crushed potato chips.
+New York City’s infamous Los Perros Locos added grilled provoleta (an Argentine cheese), aioli and even crushed potato chips to the mix.
 Who needs a bag when you can put the spuds right on your dog?
-Photo: Los Perros Locos

-8. Slaw: Head down to North Carolina and you’ll find yourself some Southern-style hot dogs.
+8. Slaw: Head down to North Carolina and you’ll find Southern-style hot dogs.
 The actual frankfurter isn’t much to write home about, but the entire ensemble is delectable.
 The buns are toasted, or even slightly charred, and the dogs are topped with yellow mustard, homemade chili, creamy cole slaw and onions.
-If you’re in the area, visit the award-winning Pulliam’s Barbecue for best results.
-Photo: Hawk Krall
+If you’re in the Winston-Salem area, visit the one-of-a-kind JS Pulliam BBQ for best results.